LachlanCourt/rainbowBot/README.md

 ## Authorisation

 Commands are restricted by discord roles specified in the config file.
-There are three levels of authorisation that restrict the moderation and bot management commands, in the format `[[highLevelAuthorisation], [moderateLevelAuthorisation], [lowLevelAutherisation]]`.
+There are three levels of authorisation that restrict the moderation and bot management commands, in the format `[[rolesWithHighLevelAuthorisation], [rolesWithModerateLevelAuthorisation], [rolesWithLowLevelAutherisation]]`.
 If a restriction is not specified for a command below, it can be used by anyone in the server.

 ## Automated channel creation